 (g) Does my problem seem something like satisfiability, the traveling salesman problem, or some other NP-complete problem?
 Might the problem be NP-complete and thus not have an efficient algorithm?
 Is it in the problem list in the back of Garey and Johnson?
 Am I still stumped?

-Source code of the book solutions
+The source code of the book solutions

-Buy Algorithm Manual book on amazon
+Buy Algorithm Manual book on Amazon

-Algorithm lecture presentations: Skiena TheAlgorithmDesignManual.zip (4.70 mb)
+Algorithm lecture presentations: Skiena TheAlgorithmDesignManual.zip (4.70 MB)

-Though less academic than "Introduction To Algorithms" (by Charles E. Leiserson (Author), Ronald L. Rivest (Author), Clifford Stein), this ain't the book to pickup to learn about coding algorithms for a quick study on problem solving practices.
+Though less academic than "Introduction To Algorithms" (by Charles E. Leiserson (Author), Ronald L. Rivest (Author), Clifford Stein), this ain't the book to pick up to learn about coding algorithms for a quick study on problem-solving practices.